 So I know that I talk about the curly girl method a lot.
 But, for those of us following the curly girl method UK style, there’s not always as much information out there as you’d like.
 So today I’m looking a bit more deeply into the products used in this method.
-Well, more specifically, I’m looking at curly girl method ingredients to avoid.
+Well, more specifically, I’m looking at curly girl method ingredients to avoid in your products.

 Before I start though, I wanted to clarify (pardon the pun) something about the curly girl method, and that’s this.
 The curly girl method is precisely that; a method.
 It’s not a strict regime that you have to follow to the letter.